IceGawd/Phantom-Keys/README.md

 ### Selector::getSelected
+*Gets the selected enemy the cursor is hovering over*
 | **Type** | **Variable Name** | **Description** |
 | :------: | :---------------: | :-------------: |
 | RenderWindow* | window | Window used to get the teams |